yoyoberenguer/EPROM/README.md

   HEF4060B and the remaining flip flops & 4 - bit counter (SN74F163N)

- To be noted that SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus.
+ To be noted that SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through Q0, Q1, Q2, Q10, Q14, Q15.

   HEF4060 pinout